|Julie Alperen||Project Director, PHACS||Kresge 817E||617-432-6762

 |Rosa Veras||Senior Grants Manager||Kresge 906||617-432-6215

 Grants Manager, Dept. of Epidemiology.
 Alan is a graduate of the University of Connecticut and brings 17 years of experience in accounting and commercial loan operations to the Harvard School of Public Health.

 Jessica is currently the Senior Administrative Coordinator in the Department of Epidemiology.
-She joined the department in September 2008 as a Staff Assistant and was promoted to her current role in August 2010.
+She joined the department in September 2008 as a Staff Assistant and was promoted to her current role in September 2013.
 She is responsible for managing the department’s operations which includes, but is not limited to, reception, managing mail, ordering, distributing and maintaining inventory of supplies, managing departmental calendars, serving as the liaison with Operations/IT/Telecom, and other duties as needed.
 She also works closely with the Department’s Director of Administration processing new hire paperwork, working with Harvard’s International Office, and various other projects.
 Jessica has over 15 years of experience providing administrative support.
 She received her Associate’s Degree in Business Management at North Shore Community College.

 Randall is currently a Staff Assistant in the Department of Epidemiology at the Harvard School of Public Health.
 He joined the department in April 2001.
 Randall is currently providing administrative support for the Causal Inference group (Drs.
 Miguel Hernan, Sonia Hernandez-Diaz, Jamie Robins, Eric Tchetgen, and Tyler VanderWeele).
 He also assists with various departmental projects, such as weekly seminars, web.